igsais/igsais/README.md

 - 👋 Hi, I’m @igsais.
 - 📚 I'm currently a Math student at Universidad de Sevilla.
 - 🏎️💨 I'm also working at ARUSfs as part of the DRIVERLESS department.
-My job is to implement the camera-based perception on the car.
+My job is to implement the primitive path-planning algorithm.

 <!---
 igsais/igsais is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.